maisarah714/Khalas/README.md

  * Register and login through this application.
  * Find and read all the details of the tutor.
  * Book the tutorial sessions.
- * Chat with tuto if there any question.
+ * Ask question to tutor through chatroom.
- * See their details.
+ * View their details.

  **Tutors**
  * Register and login through this application.